Jump ahead to

 Kanban and Scrum in Agile Methodology

-Scrum framework is designed to assist people as well as the organization in delivering value by designing customizable solutions.
+Scrum framework assist people as well as the organization in delivering value by designing customizable solutions.
 Implementing the framework requires the project team to assign a scrum master, a product owner, and scrum team.
-The framework of Kanban is designed to enhance project transparency by visualizing the project on boards.
+The framework of Kanban enhances project transparency by visualizing the project on boards.
 Project managers can apply Kanban even to an existing structure of the organization without any major changes.
 In addition, the illustrative approach of Kanban makes it easier for the project team to determine its progress.
 Let us have a look at the major differences between both frameworks.

 Differences between Kanban and Scrum